The Strange Vice of Mrs. Wardh: Plot

 Terrified of staying in Vienna, Julie secretly leaves Neil to travel to Spain with George.
 Back in Vienna, one of the razor killer's intended victims kills him in self-defense.
 Julie is relieved after learning that the dead killer was a stranger to her, but someone continues to stalk her in Spain and sends her a note signed "Jean", causing her to have a nervous breakdown.
 When George goes to get a doctor, Julie is ambushed and knocked out with chloroform by Jean, who faked his death.
 He stages the kitchen to look like Julie has committed suicide by carbon monoxide poisoning.
-George and the doctor arrive to find Julie locked in the kitchen, from which they quickly remove her, and the doctor tries to save her as George calls for an ambulance.
+George and the doctor arrive to find Julie locked in the kitchen, from which they quickly remove her, and the doctor tries to resuscitate her as George calls for an ambulance.

 At the police station, the police inform George and Neil, who has been summoned from Vienna, that Julie has died and that her death has been ruled a suicide.
 Neil angrily accuses George of murder, despite his being with the doctor.
-George drives to a remote location to meet Jean, whom he hired to kill Julie.
+George secretly meets Jean, whom he hired to kill Julie.
 Jean demands his promised payment and fake passport so that he can flee to Rio de Janeiro, but George shoots him dead and stages his death as a suicide.

 George meets with Neil, and their car ride conversation reveals that they conspired to murder Carol and Julie.
 Carol's death makes George the sole inheritor of his uncle's fortune, and Julie's death yields a huge insurance payment for Neil to avoid bankruptcy.
 To give each other alibis and shift suspicion onto the razor killer, Neil killed Carol in the park, and George tried to kill Julie in the parking garage, then hired Jean to kill her after the death of the razor killer and Jean's faked death.

 Neil sees Julie standing on the side of the road, and he and George are suddenly pursued by police vehicles.
 While trying to evade the police, George and Neil drive off a cliff to their deaths.
-It is revealed that the doctor saved Julie, but the police faked her death to trick George and Neil into meeting, having grown suspicious when Carol's death did not fit the razor killer's modus operandi.
+It is revealed that the doctor resuscitated Julie, but the police faked her death to trick George and Neil into meeting, having grown suspicious when Carol's death did not fit the razor killer's modus operandi.
 Julie is consoled by the doctor as they drive away.